OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) V7.0.md

     *   Adds any defined starter units/items to the inventory.
     *   Sets `day = 1`.
 5.  **Transition:** `GameManager` transitions to the `Main.tscn` and requests the `PathChoice` content scene.

+---

+### 5.5 Post-Battle Reward Flow

+#### Design Rationale: Instance-Based Rewards
+To ensure architectural consistency and maximum feature reuse, the reward system uses real GachaBallInstance objects instead of temporary representations.
+This approach treats the reward choice screen as a temporary inventory, allowing all existing systems (inspection, selection, tooltips) to function without special-case logic.
+When a choice is made, the selected instance is simply moved to the permanent RunState, while the unchosen instances are discarded.
+This maintains the "single source of truth" principle and creates a more robust and extensible system.

+#### Authoritative Flow
+1. **Victory & Acknowledgement**: The flow begins after the player acknowledges a battle victory, which emits `battle_victory_acknowledged`.

+2. **Reward Instance Generation**:
+   - `GameManager` receives the signal, generates the temporary reward instances, and stores them in its `_temporary_reward_master_dict`.
+   - The reward instances are created with proper location information in a temporary container.

+3. **Display**:
+   - `GameManager` emits `reward_scene_requested`.
+   - The `Reward.tscn` scene is displayed.
+Its `GachaBallViews` and `SlotViews` are configured for a selection-only context.
+   - Double-click to inspect remains functional.

+4. **Player Interaction**:
+   - The player interacts with the rewards.
+The UI will provide the correct `InteractionContext` to the `GlobalInteractionRouter`, which will handle selection changes seamlessly.

+5. **Final Choice & State Change**:
+   - The player clicks either the `%ConfirmSelectionButton` or `%TakeGoldButton`.
+   - The `Reward.gd` script emits the `reward_chosen` signal with the appropriate payload.
+   - The script then changes the UI state: it hides the `Confirm` and `Gold` buttons and makes a new `%BackToPathButton` visible.

+6. **State Update & Cleanup**:
+   - `GameManager` receives `reward_chosen` and performs the final state modification according to the **Golden Rule of State Synchronization**.
+   - It clears its internal temporary reward data (`_temporary_reward_master_dict`).

+7. **Manual Scene Transition**:
+   - The player is now on the reward screen with their new item added to their inventory.
+   - When the player clicks `%BackToPathButton`, the `Reward.gd` script emits `path_choice_scene_requested`.
+   - Immediately after emitting the signal, the `Reward.gd` script must call `queue_free()` on itself.

+---
+# Part 6: Localization & Sequence Diagrams
+### 6.1 Localization System
+Key-Based System: All user-facing text must be stored as keys in resource files.
+Central File: A central localization.csv file will be used to store the key-value pairs.
+Implementation: Text will be set in UI scripts using the tr() function.